flutter/website/src/docs/development/platform-integration/add-to-app/performance.md

 At this point, your Dart code's selected entrypoint (the `main()` function of your Dart library's main.dart file by default) is executed.
-If you called the Flutter function [runApp()]({{site.api}}/flutter/widgets/runApp.html) in your `main()` function, your Flutter app or library's widget tree will also be created and built.
-If you need to gate certain functionalities from executing in your Flutter code, the `AppLifecycleState.detached` enum value will indicate that the `FlutterEngine` is not yet attached to any UI components such as a `FlutterViewController` on iOS or a `FlutterActivity` on Android.
+If you called the Flutter function [runApp()]({{site.api}}/flutter/widgets/runApp.html) in your `main()` function, your Flutter app or library's widget tree are also created and built.
+If you need to prevent certain functionalities from executing in your Flutter code, the `AppLifecycleState.detached` enum value indicates that the `FlutterEngine` is not yet attached to any UI components such as a `FlutterViewController` on iOS or a `FlutterActivity` on Android.